Samrat-Doi/Music-Recommendation-System/README.md

     - Tempo: It is the speed or pace of a given piece and derives directly from the average beat duration.
     - Time_signature: It is the measure of each beat in a bar.
 The time signature ranges from 3 to 7 indicating time signatures of "3/4", to "7/4".
     - Valence: It is a measure of positivity with high valence sound more positive (e.g. happy, cheerful),low valence sound more negative (e.g. sad,angry).
-## Analysis of the data <br><br>
+## Analysis of the data <br>
-Let's start with the requirements and then go to the preprocessing stage:
+- Let's start with the requirements and then go to the preprocessing stage:
-Functional requirements:
+-Functional requirements:
-The input will be the song name and the artist's name.
+  -The input will be the song name and the artist's name.
 The recommendation model goal/output is to find the top ten related songs to the input.
-It analyzes the input and then uses the provided Spotify dataset/API to get the output.
+  -It analyzes the input and then uses the provided Spotify dataset/API to get the output.
-Non-functional requirements:
+-Non-functional requirements:
-The model should obtain the highest accuracy possible by getting the most related songs to input.
-The model should be optimized to require as low computational power as possible.
+  -The model should obtain the highest accuracy possible by getting the most related songs to input.
+  -The model should be optimized to require as low computational power as possible.
 The model performance will be then evaluated using evaluation metrics.
-## Data Visualization <br><br>
+## Data Visualization <br>
 """insert  int_visualization_1.png   here"""
-As per the above graphs:
+-As per the above graphs:
    - "modified_at" feature seems to be left skewed.
    - "num_of_edits","liveness" and "speechiness" feature are right skewed.
  *Hence we can conclude, these feature need to be normalized.*

 """insert comparision_visualization_3.png here"""

-In the above picture you can see the distribution of skewed features before and after applying the transformation methods.
+-In the above picture you can see the distribution of skewed features before and after applying the transformation methods.
    - power of 1/4 was applied to right skewed features.
    - cube root was applied to left skewed features.

 """insert correlation_visualization_4.png here"""

-<br><br>
-Strong Negative Co-Relations between Features with threshold =  -0.5 *Hence, 'acousticness' is negatively correlated with 'energy' and 'loudness'.*
+-Strong Negative Co-Relations between Features with threshold =  -0.5 *Hence, 'acousticness' is negatively correlated with 'energy' and 'loudness'.*